raspibolt/raspibolt/raspibolt_78_balanceofsatoshis.md

   WantedBy=multi-user.target
   ```

 * Enable the service, start it and check the status of the service.
-You should also receive a connection message from your TG bot ('Connect to <your_node_alias>)'.
+You should also receive a connection message from your TG bot ('Connect to ...').

   ```sh
   $ sudo systemctl enable bos-telegram.service